-Conventional fueling stations, a displaced subsector, consists of technologies like fossil fuel fueling stations and at-risk employment, to extent these stations are closed rather than converted to AV fueling stations.
+Conventional fueling stations, a displaced subsector, consists of technologies like fossil fuel fueling stations and atrisk employment, to extent these stations are closed rather than converted to AV fueling stations.

-From an established baseline of 942 Tbtu total conventional fueling demand in 2019, both LCF and AT scenarios indicate a gradual decline in conventional fueling demand until 2050 (Figure 86).
-By 2050, total conventional fueling demand drops to 68 Tbtu in the LCF scenario and 56 Tbtu in the AT scenario.
+From an established baseline of 937 Tbtu total conventional fueling demand in 2019 for both AT and LCF scenarios, both indicate a gradual decline in conventional fueling demand until 2050 (Figure 86).
+By 2050, total conventional fueling demand drops to 69 Tbtu in the AT scenario and 82 Tbtu in the LCF scenario.